davidgsd/AllScan/README.md

 Performance optimizations.
 Fix issue that would cause an unnecessary database write on every page load/stats request for logged-in users.
 Fix JS console warning re. no SameSite cookie parameter.
 Specify AllScan's dir ($urlbase/) for cookie paths.

 **v0.51 2023-01-18**<br>
 Optimizations to Cfgs module.
-Add 'DiscBeforeConn Default' Cfg parameter which determines if the 'Disconnect Before Connect checkbox' is checked by default.
+Add 'DiscBeforeConn Default' Cfg parameter which determines if the 'Disconnect Before Connect' checkbox is checked by default.
 To have the checkbox be Off by default, go to the Cfgs page and set 'DiscBeforeConn Default' to Off.

 **v0.50 2023-01-17**<br>
 Add 'Node Stats' button.
 Implement Call Sign, Location and Node Title Cfgs, these are automatically imported from global.inc as before but once imported they are now managed on the Cfgs page and global.inc will no longer be read (unless these cfgs are later deleted).
 Fix issue where API files would require a logged in user prior to checking the 'Public Permission' cfg, resulting in Connection Status data not being shown for non-logged in users.